Natural Language Processing with NoSQL and JavaScript

 ['i', 'love', 'the', 'film', 'completely', 'hate'];

-And maybe remove some common words (also known as 'stop-words'):
+And strip out some common words (also known as “stop words”):

 ['love', 'film', 'completely', 'hate'];

-Tokenization is the exercise where we take a sentence and we create tokens of it, that is, we extract words (and other parts) of a sentence.
-We are especially interested in word tokens.
+Tokenisation is the exercise of taking a sentence and creating tokens from it.
+We extract words (and other parts) from a sentence.
+We’re especially interested in word tokens.

 'I loved the film'.split(' '); // ["I", "loved", "the", "film"]

-Luckily MarkLogic can do tokenisation for us - it can take a sentence and return what it considers a 'word', 'space' or a 'punctuation'.
-We can use this built-in functionality to collect 'word' tokens.
-We'll take a look at this in a moment.
+MarkLogic can handle tokenisation for us.
+It takes a sentence and returns what it considers a “word”, “space”, or “punctuation”.
+We can use this built-in functionality to collect “word” tokens.
+We’ll see this in a moment.

 Stemming

-Stemming is an interesting concept - we take a term and stemming can produce its root form.
-For example 'mice' stems back to the root form of 'mouse', 'tables' stems back to 'table' and running stems back to 'run'.
+Stemming is an interesting concept.
+You take a term and stemming produces its root form.
+“Mice” stems back to “mouse”.
+“Tables” stems back to “table”.
+“Running” stems back to “run”.
 You get the idea.

-Without our NoSQL database, MarkLogic, we'd have to look for a stemming library to achieve this work for us.
-Luckily, MarkLogic has stemming built-in and we can use its stemming function:
+Without MarkLogic, we’d have to find a stemming library to do this work.
+MarkLogic has stemming built in and we can call its stemming function:

 cts.stem('mice'); // mouse